nachoarenos/iebis_swdev_exam_debugging/README.md

+Bugs found:

+method used for replacing full stops
+" of the words inside the strings of the switch random method boundary
+There is a problem with String buffer word and the int of each case

 # iebis_swdev_exam_debugging
 Somebody from administration wanted to create a random phrase generators and created the code that you can find in Main.java for this purpose.